 1/2 tsp sugar, optional (This brings out the flavor in the tomatoes.)

-1/2 tsp Better Than Bouillon (Either this chicken or vegetable flavored base will do; this product is available at most grocery stores.)
+1/2 tsp Better Than Bouillon (This soup base, in either chicken or vegetable flavor, will do; available at most grocery stores.)

 Spray oil (Pam coconut spray oil is ideal, available more reasonably in our local Winco brand.)

 1 lb Dover sole fillets, or other type of whitefish, such as flounder (Dover sole is a type of sole that has very thin fillets, which is ideal for absorbing sauces; see Thai Coconut/Lime Flounder, 2016/12/05.)